Teaching Practice Briefs

 Inquiries about the TPBs may be sent to teachingbriefs@acesonline.net.

-Call for Vol. II, Issue I Teaching Practice Briefs
+Call for Issue IV Teaching Practice Briefs

 Do you have an innovative teaching practice to share about doctoral counselor education?
 Are you looking for a professional peer-reviewed publication outlet for such teaching practices?
 If so, ACES invites you to submit a Teaching Practice Brief to its new resource for counselor educators, the ACES Teaching Practice Briefs (TPBs).